Topologically protected flatness in chiral moir\'e heterostructures: Effect of disorder

 \section{Effect of disorder}

-In the previous section, we identified two types of flat bands in chiral TBG: the topologically protected ones of the first magic angle ($\alpha<0.89$) and the accidental ones appearing at higher magic angles ($\alpha>0.89$).
-Here, we study their behaviors in the presence of disorder by building a hierarchy between the various possible disorder channels and analyzing how the flat band responds to them.
-Our results, summarized in Tab.~\ref{tab_summaryhierarchy}, are finally substantiated by numerical simulations.
+In the previous section, we identified a hidden constant of motion decoupling the flat bands in chiral TBG, endowing them with an analytical index.
+Here, we phenomenologically argue how the flat bands of chiral TBG respond to various forms of disorder.
+Our analysis unveils that only the first magic angle successfully harnesses the topological protection offered by the index theorem.
+To see this, we classify the disorder channels from the most to the least detrimental for the flat bands in Sec.~\ref{ssec_hierarchydisorder}.
+Our results, summarized in Tab.~\ref{tab_summaryhierarchy}, are then substantiated by numerical simulations both in (Sec.~\ref{sec_numerics}) and away from (Sec.~\ref{ssec_disordernonchirallimit}) the chiral limit.